 - Seal the refrigerator door with appliance tape.

-- Box or crate the refrigerator and accurately document the dimensions and weight.
+- Box the refrigerator and accurately document the dimensions and weight.

-- Select the suitable carrier for you dependent on timelines, price, and other delivery needs.
+- Select the suitable carrier for you depending on timelines, price, and other delivery needs.